MajdiSobain/ring_wincreg/README.md

 # Ring_WinCReg
 This Ring Extension helps access and edit windows registry entries and values easily from within Ring Programming Language

+## Ring_WinCReg Extension

+Ring WinCReg extension is a very light, easy, and powerful extension for Ring Programming Language that has been made to bring all means of easiness in the dealing with Windows Registry.
+It gives you the ability to do from minor registry needs like saving or restoring settings to more superior goals like reaching and controlling every single key or value in the whole registry tree.

+This extension has been made on top of previously created C++ language class called “Registry Wrapper Class(CRegisry Class)” that has been published on CodeProject in this article.

+## RCRegistry Class

+RCRegistry class, stands for Ring CRegistry Class or CRegistry Class for Ring, is a Ring Class that has been made to make using ring_wincreg extension functions easier by using the style of using “Registry Wrapper Class” in C++.
+I found this style is reasonable and readable better than just using the ring_wincreg original functions.
+It can be used by loading the file that contain it (wincreg.ring).

 	Note: RCRegistry Class in Ring_WinCReg Extension is now compatible with Ring 1.1 only.

 	It will show errors if used with Ring 1.0.

 ## How to use in Ring

-1- Download this repo project as zip file from the green button on the upper right corner "Clone or download"
+1- Go to Ring_WinCReg GitHub project [releases download page](https://github.com/MajdiSobain/ring_wincreg/releases), or Sourceforge [Ring_WinCReg page](https://sourceforge.net/projects/ring-wincreg/).

+2- Download the project as a ZIP file.

-2- Extract all the files that present in the "bin" folder and copy them into "bin" folder of the binary ring
+3- Extract all the files that present in the "bin" folder and copy them into "bin" folder of the binary ring

-3- Load the "wincreg.ring" file as it loads all of the extension and its associated library features
+4- Load the "wincreg.ring" file as it loads all of the extension and its associated library features

-4- For more information on how to use the extension and the associated library functions use the documentations attached(Documentation)
+5- For more information on how to use the extension and the associated library functions use visit [this documentation website](http://ring-wincreg.sourceforge.net/) or use the documentation attached(Documentation)

 ## Example